Gearank – Music Gear Information for Live Performance or Studio

 Firstly, if you use condenser mics then you'll need to get an amp that provides phantom power (unless your mic uses batteries).
 Different types of amps provide different levels of voltage with the most common being 15V, 24V and 48V.
 Check to make sure the amp you want is compatible with the condenser mics you intend to use.
 If you only use dynamic mics like the SM58 then this isn't an issue for you.
 For more information on microphones see our guide to The Best Live Vocal Mics.

 Secondly, some amps have an independent mic channel and instrument channel.
 While others share features between channels such as effects and DI outs.
 Read the details of each acoustic guitar amplifier carefully to ensure it has the channel configuration you need for simultaneously playing instruments and singing through it.
 If you're primarily a vocalist, then you'll appreciate having vocal effects built-into your amp, like the BOSS Acoustic Singer Live.
+If good sounding vocals is part of your gigging menu, then this is important.

 Feedback Detection / Prevention